bhisaac/5eFP/5eFP-SRD-V0.1.md

 Characters (PCs) may choose from the following alignments:

 **GOOD.** Favors the common good for all.
-Fairness and consideration for others.
+Fairness and consideration of others.

 **LAWFUL.** Best able to turn chaos into a degree of order with purpose.